tc39/proposal-compartments/README.md

   constructor(source: string);

   // Static module records reflect their bindings for information only.
-  // Compartments use internal slots for the compiled code and bindings.
+  // Loaders use internal slots for the compiled code and bindings.
   bindings: Array<Binding>;
 }

-// A ModuleDescriptor captures a static module record and per-compartment metadata. type ModuleDescriptor =
+// A ModuleDescriptor captures a static module record and per-loader metadata. type ModuleDescriptor =

   // Describes a module by referring to a *reusable* record of the compiled